toolness/werewolves-and-wanderer-rs/README.md

 project in Tim Hartnell's [Creating Adventure Games on Your Computer][cagyc], in Rust.

+You can [try it in your browser][play].

+Alternatively, it can also be run as a command-line program.

 ## Motivation

 CAGYC is probably the oldest book I've continuously owned and taken